butteredwaffles/tropebrowser/reference/notes.md

 ```

 ### Secondary Subpage Links
-Articles with many, many examples have their category pages.
+Articles with many, many examples have their own category pages.
 These appear to be in a regular `<strong>` tag, which may be problematic
 to deal with.
 How to deal with parsing the pages themselves is dealt with in the [Subpage](#Subpages) section.
 ```
 <strong>Examples with their own sub-page:</strong>